 - Email content.
 By far the most reliable way to spot a Phishing email is the content.
 In almost all countries, Banks and financial institutions will not email you to tell you about problems with your account.
 Likewise, an email that attempts to give you a sense of urgency, that your account is in trouble unless you act quickly, is likely to be false.

 However, it must be understood that teaching your staff to spot a Phishing email is a near impossible task.
 So, you should encourage your staff to come forward if they experience a Phish, without the fear of punishment or reprisals.

-I hope you found the information provided useful, if you would like to know more, or of you have any questions, please get in touch.
+I hope you found the information provided useful, if you would like to know more, please have a look at our Guide to Cyber Protection, or of you have any questions, please get in touch.